Our Mission Statement:

 We also publish our weekly Toronto Torah bulletin, which features articles on the parshah, Book Reviews, biographies of Torah scholars, a column on events in Israeli history, and more.

-We are an incubator for rabbinic leaders: Our avreichim engage in rabbinical studies as well as prepare community classes and learn with community members.
-They are paired with local synagogues as Rabbinic Assistants, present community adult education classes, and work with students at our local Yeshivot Bnei Akiva.
+We are also an incubator for rabbinic leaders: Our avreichim teach community classes and learn with community members, even as they further their personal development as Rabbis.
+They are paired with local synagogues as Rabbinic Assistants, present community adult education classes, and work with students (including teaching daily chaburot) at our local Yeshivot Bnei Akiva.
 They write for publication in our weekly Toronto Torah.
 They meet with leaders of the local and global Jewish community, and learn from experts in local rabbinic agencies, so that each avreich grows in Torah knowledge and pedagogic and leadership skills.

 Come learn with us!
 We invite community participation in all of our daily sedarim (learning sessions).
 We also offer classes and programs each day; please see our calendar for more information, and sign up for our email list.